About Swimbridge Pre-school

 Working with parents

-We want to make sure your child spends happy days at pre-school, so please share any concerns you may have with Sarah, Khadine or Emma.
-We are here to help.
+We want to make sure your child spends happy days at pre-school, so please share any concerns you may have with the staff.

-Each child is allocated a Key Person (Sarah, Khadine or Emma) who takes a particular interest in the child’s development.
+Each child is allocated a Key Person (Georgina, Candida or Emma) who takes a particular interest in the child’s development.

 Close links with other groups

-We have a close relationship with Swimbridge Primary School and arrange visits to the reception class every term.
+Pre-covid we have had a close relationship with Swimbridge Primary School and arrange visits to the reception class every term.
 This has proved an invaluable experience for the children, especially those who will be attending Swimbridge Primary School.
+We are trying to work with the school to do this again.

 The committee keeps in touch with the Early Years Team who help us on us on policies and government regulations etc